ajakaja/ajakaja.github.io/_notes/ontology.md

 ## 1. Ontological Programming

-I want to riff on this idea of separating "physical simulation" from "conceptually storytelling".
-Here's why:

 I want to be able to write the story of a game entirely in the 'conceptual story' layer, and, perhaps, if it suits me, 'implement' it on the physical simulation layer -- rather than having to do both at once.

-I use the word [ontology](https://en.wikipedia.org/wiki/Ontology_(information_science)) to describe "a language system that attempts to model knowledge".
+I'm using the word [ontology](https://en.wikipedia.org/wiki/Ontology_(information_science)) to describe "a language system that attempts to model knowledge".
 Therefore, the goal is to make a game that can be authored at the concept-knowledge level _separately_ from its implementation on a physics engine.

 (Really, any language system does this, but the higher our level of abstraction the more it becomes similar to the philosophical notion of Ontology).
 In order to do this idealized conceptual programming, we need a type system that can expression _conceptual relationships_ accurately.

 Particularly, I would love to be able to write the game in a 'top-down' conceptual style.
-I'd like to be able to write "there's a town called Goldshire at position X", and provide basic facts about it, such as its size -- and then:
+That means, say, being able to write "there's a town called Goldshire at position X", and provide basic facts about it, such as its size -- and then:

 * have a placeholder for a town added, such that, if I go there, I just see the placeholder (until I tell the physical simulation how to make a town, or elaborate on the conceptual description), or
 * write an algorithm that randomly generates the town's layout for me
 	* and save the outputs as a physical model so this work doesn't have to be redone (ie: random generation as a compile step, not a runtime step)
 	* and let me press "try again", while looking at the outputs of the algorithm _in the physical simulation_, if I don't like what it came up with, until I get a result I'm happy with.
 * and, even before the physical town is created, I could make a world map that draws all the towns on the map for me, and it would automatically include the (not-yet-physically-realized) town at the correct position.
-* and if I try to 'publish' my game I would be reminded that there are unrealized physical models, because I haven't implemented how to make towns yet
+* and if I try to 'publish' my game I would be reminded that there are unrealized physical models, because I haven't implemented how to make towns yet.

-This seems like the most efficient possible way to author a living game world: top-down drawing while looking at the game world as a player would, which gets saved into assets to cache work -- but could, in principle, be done live.
+This seems like the most efficient possible way to author a dynamic game world: top-down drawing while looking at the game world as a player would, which gets saved into assets to cache work -- but could, in principle, be done live.

 Besides the fact that this just sounds extremely comfortable, it also has the benefit that, once you've made all the ontological definitions ("what's a town" "what's a building" "what's a tree"), and written the algorithms for generating these things once, you can go on to quickly expand on the world reusing old definitions, or just go write a new game world from scratch doing no additional work.